Updated March 31, 2026

 Details on your vehicles, trailers, and how often tools or mobile property travel between job sites.

-Your crew count, since workers' compensation rules in South Carolina depend on whether you have 4 or more employees.
+Your crew count, since workers' compensation rules in South Carolina depend on whether you meet the employee threshold.

 Information on your service area, property locations, lease needs, and any coverage requests for general liability, inland marine, or commercial auto.